Ocean cruising in the Azores

 Almost 1,500 km west of Portugal, lying alone in the middle of the North Atlantic Ocean is the Azores.
-This autonomous Portuguese archipelago has long been a favourite with holidaymakers and cruisers, thanks to its Garden of Eden feeling, Jurassic Park-like volcanic landscape, vibrant fishing villages and dolphin and whale watching.
+This autonomous Portuguese archipelago has long been a favourite with holidaymakers and cruisers, thanks to its Garden of Eden feeling, Jurassic Park-like volcanic landscape, vibrant fishing villages and dolphin and whale watching - making for a great Azores cruise ship itinerary.
 The island group is sometimes described as the ‘Hawaii of Europe’, but arrive on its wild shores and you’ll see just how unique it is.
 On the largest island São Miguel, travellers can visit lake-filled volcanic craters and the Gorreana Tea Planation, while Pico offers vineyards and the eponymous volcano – the highest mountain in Portugal.

-São Miguel, or ‘Ilha Verde’ (Green Island), is the largest of the Azorean islands a tapestry of lake-filled calderas, emerald green forests and craggy volcanic landscaped.
+Cruises going to Azores are bound to stop in the hotspot of São Miguel, or ‘Ilha Verde’ (Green Island), is the largest of the Azorean islands a tapestry of lake-filled calderas, emerald green forests and craggy volcanic landscaped.
 The capital Ponta Delgada is a handsome city with 50,000 inhabitants and a thriving university, boasting old streets with white balconied mansions, local petiscos (Portuguese tapas) bars, art galleries and live music venues.
-It’s worth spending a day here, starting in the Igreja Matriz de São Sebastião main square and before heading to the former Forte de São Brás fotress and military museum.
+While on a cruise in the Azores, it’s worth spending a day here, starting in the Igreja Matriz de São Sebastião main square and before heading to the former Forte de São Brás fotress and military museum.
 Make sure to also check out the city’s 16th-centuy Gothic churches before grabbijg a glazz of local Azorean wine at a seafront bar.

 Lagoa das Sete Cidades